 This project was awarded a budget of maximum € 4,984,033.75 under the framework program for research and innovation Horizon 2020.

-Osteoarthritis (OA) is a degenerative disease of the articular cartilage and the most common form of arthritis that causes joint pain, mobility limitation and, thus, reduces independence and overall quality of life.
-Although the usual population associated with the condition is the elderly (65 years old ranges from 12-30%), athletes and younger individuals are also susceptible.
+Osteoarthritis (OA) is a degenerative disease of the articular cartilage.
+It is the most common form of arthritis and causes joint pain, mobility limitation and, thus, reduces independence and overall the quality of life.
+Although the usual population associated with the condition is over 65 years old, athletes and younger individuals are also susceptible.